 My family often saves cardboard egg cartons for me for reuse.
 Then I’m able to make Fire Starters for RancherMan.

 But when my chickens are laying, this wire basket in the fridge is really the only thing I need.

 Eliminating Items Purchased In Plastic Tubs – Yogurt

 Making yogurt was the very first step I took when I started my simple-life journey.
 I hated all those disposable plastic tubs in which my beloved yogurt was sold.

 I started making Homemade Stove-Top Yogurt every week or so since then (and it’s been decades).

 Then I discovered the even easier Instant Pot Yogurt method.
 Now it’s even easier to keep our fridge stocked with homemade yogurt.
 And there are no plastic tubs to throw away.

 Don’t Expect Perfection

-OK, you do your best but still there’s gonna be plastic come with your food, right?
+OK, you do your best but still need to use something disposable sometimes, right?
 There’s no need in beating yourself up over it.